Please select your home edition

 Saturday saw a decent F3 rising to F4/5 easterly breeze and clear skies which gave the race team under PRO Tom Bruton opportunity to run five 20-30 minute sprint races back to back with the fleet returning in time to watch the Wimbledon lady's final.

-The start of race four saw Hythe sailor Sebastian Robb in a Radial cross the fleet on port leaving many to wonder why he was the only boat brave enough to try it.
+The start of race 4 saw Hythe sailor Sebastian Robb in a Radial cross the fleet on port leaving many to wonder why he was the only boat brave enough to try it.
 Finlay managed to regain the lead by the first mark and lead throughout, but Sebastian finished a strong second followed by Daniel Hebditch from Chipstead in third.

 The final race of the day felt like a war of attrition with the 19 finishers battling the strongest wind of the day and a full two lap course for everybody - no whiskey finishers for the last race!
-Once again Finlay led all the way followed by an unusually motivated Kevin Hall who had a fine day and George Massingham in his radial.
+Once again Finlay led all the way followed by an unusually motivated Kevin Hall who had a fine day and George Massingham in his Radial.

 Behind Finlay, who had a perfect 'picket fence' having led round every buoy, there was a three way tie on 20 points between Kevin, George and Mark Holweger with their final race position determining their order.
 So, it was all to play for on Sunday!

-The Laserfest logo features 'Racing, music and beer' with the Saturday night an opportunity for sailors to let their hair down with Paella, a plentiful supply of beer and club band 'The Dead Pelicans' performing on the club deck.
+The Laserfest logo features 'Racing, music and beer' with the Saturday night an opportunity for sailors to let their hair down with paella, a plentiful supply of beer and club band 'The Dead Pelicans' performing on the club deck.
 A good time was had!

 Sunday morning saw a few sore heads, a light breeze and a muggy cloudy feel.
 The plan was another five races back-to-back - one was needed to trigger a first discard and three to trigger a second.